-FPT_ITT.1 Basic internal TSF data transfer protection
+FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.

-Refinement: The different memories, the CPU and other functional units of the TOE (e.g.

-a cryptographic co-processor) are seen as separated parts of the TOE.
+Dependencies: No dependencies.
+Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.